-After this offering, our executive officers, directors and principal stockholders will continue to maintain the ability to control or significantly influence all matters submitted to stockholders for approval.
+After this offering, our executive officers, directors and principal stockholders will continue to maintain the ability to control or significantly influence all matters submitted to stockholders for approval and under certain circumstances Vivo Ventures and its affiliates may have control over key decision making.

-Upon the closing of this offering, our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 52.59% of our common stock.
-As a result, if these stockholders were to choose to act together, they would be able to control or significantly influence all matters submitted to our stockholders for approval, as well as our management and affairs.
-For example, these stockholders, if they choose to act together, will control or significantly influence the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
+Upon the closing of this offering, our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 52% of our common stock.
+In addition, entities associated with our existing stockholders Vivo Ventures and our Chairman, Ernest Mario, have indicated to us their interest in purchasing up to \$5.0 million of units in this offering at the offering price.
+If these insiders purchase such units, it will result in insider ownership upon the completion of this offering of approximately 62%, including ownership of approximately 51% by entities associated with Vivo Ventures based their indication to us of their interest in purchasing up to \$3.48 million of units in this offering at the offering price and ownership of approximately 11.5% by Ernest Mario based on his indication of interest in purchasing up to \$1.52 million of units in this offering sufficient to obtain ownership of more than 50% of the Company's common stock, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
+For example, these stockholders, if they choose to act together, or if Vivo Ventures and its affiliates purchase units in this offering sufficient to obtain ownership of more than 50% of the Company's common stock, will control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.